Scroll Top

 In descending order of perceived significance, these molecular targets are:

-The MYB proto-oncogene is a transcription factor that regulates stem and progenitor cells in the bone marrow, colonic crypts and brain.
-MYB and its family members (a-MYB/MYBL1 and b-MYB/MYBL2) contain an N-terminal DNA-binding domain, central transcriptional activation domain and C-terminal domain that direct substrate specificity and protein-protein interactions. c-MYB and a-MYB, but not b-MYB, share highly homologous DNA binding and transactivation domains.
+The MYB proto-oncogene is a transcription factor that regulates stem and progenitor cells in the bone marrow, colonic crypts, and brain.
+MYB and its family members (a-MYB/MYBL1 and b-MYB/MYBL2) contain an N-terminal DNA-binding domain, central transcriptional activation domain, and C-terminal domain that direct substrate specificity and protein-protein interactions. c-MYB and a-MYB, but not b-MYB, share highly homologous DNA binding and transactivation domains.

-The MYB gene is frequently upregulated via chromosomal rearrangement or amplification in a variety of cancers (leukemia, lymphoma, breast, colon, angiocentric glioma and adenoid cystic carcinoma).
+The MYB gene is frequently upregulated via chromosomal rearrangement or amplification in a variety of cancers (leukemia, lymphoma, breast, colon, angiocentric glioma, and adenoid cystic carcinoma).
 C-terminal truncation of MYB is thought to unmask its oncogenic potential in vitro (Zhou and Ness, 2011).
 Truncations involving MYB (Bandopadhayay et al., 2016) and MYBL1 (Ramkissoon et al., 2013) are found in pediatric gliomas.

 Molecular evidence